SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** None.

 **megaTinyCore note:** Only impacts users who reconfigure TCA0 and use RESTART commands or events as described.
-Impacts every released part with a TCB as if July 2021.
+Impacts every released part with a TCA as if July 2021.

 ### TCB - Timer/Counter B
-####CCMP and CNT Registers Operate as 16-Bit Registers in 8-Bit PWM Mode
+#### CCMP and CNT Registers Operate as 16-Bit Registers in 8-Bit PWM Mode
 When the TCB is operating in 8-bit PWM mode (CNTMODE in TCBn.CTRLB is ‘0x7’), the low and high bytes for the CNT and CCMP registers operate as 16-bit registers for read and write.
 They cannot be read or written independently.

 **Work Around:** Use 16-bit register access.
 Refer to the data sheet for further information.